ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 In this part of the tutorial, we'll connect to a Grid'5000 site and reserve resources to learn how users can perform experiments on the platform.

-Before logging onto a Grid'5000 site, it's best to already know what resources we'd like to reserve.
+Before logging into a Grid'5000 site, it's best to already know what resources we'd like to reserve.
 Usually, users will explore the Hardware pages mentioned earlier and choose resources that fit their experiment's requirements.
 For this tutorial, we'll use the *clervaux* cluster in Luxembourg.